-WhatsApp Broadcast vs WhatsApp Group: How are they different?
+WhatsApp Broadcast vs WhatsApp Group: Which is Better?

 WhatsApp has established itself as a major participant in the international business sector, with an average user base of roughly 2 million.